 Meiosis is the specialised cell division that produces gametes.
 Intriguingly, the meiotic cell cycle proceeds more slowly than the mitotic one.
-The substantial extension of pre-meiotic S-phase has been explained by reduced efficiency in origin firing1,2, but how this is controlled remains unclear.
+The substantial extension of pre-meiotic S-phase has been explained by reduced efficiency in origin firing1,2 and slow replication fork progression (https://doi.org/10.1101/2020.09.23.308874), but how this is controlled remains unclear.

 Rif1 is a key regulator of mitotic S-phase, which restrains replication origin initiation to ensure the orderly progression of S-phase.
-Although it is a conserved regulator of mitotic DNA replication initiation and DNA repair, the effect of Rif1 in controlling meiotic DNA replication has not been studied.
+Although it is a conserved regulator of mitotic DNA replication, the effect of Rif1 in controlling meiotic DNA replication has not been studied.
 This project will exploit the awesome power of yeast genetics to examine functions of Rif1 during meiosis.
 Two unrelated yeast species, Saccharomyces cerevisiae and Schizosaccharomyces pombe, will be examined to establish whether Rif1 meiotic roles are evolutionarily conserved.

 1) How does Rif1 affect origin usage during pre-meiotic S-phase?

-For both S. cerevisiae and Sz. pombe, genome-wide profiling of progression through pre-meiotic S-phase in wildtype and rif1 mutant cells will determine differences in origin usage.
+Genome-wide profiling of progression through pre-meiotic S-phase in wildtype and rif1 mutant cells will determine differences in origin usage in S. cerevisiae and Sz. pombe.
 Comparison with known effects on mitotic S-phase will reveal whether Rif1’s role in restraining DNA replication initiation also occurs during pre-meiotic S-phase.
 For example, in mitotic S-phase Rif1 strongly delays the replication of telomere regions.
 Does Rif1 also delay telomere replication in premeiotic S-phase?

 2) How is meiotic recombination affected by Rif1, and does Rif1 control recombination directly, or indirectly as a consequence of dysregulated pre-meiotic S-phase?

 Recombination assays3 will be used to investigate effects of Rif1 on meiotic recombination.
-Using separation-of-function mutants and tags that allow inducible degradation, we will test whether effects are due to a direct effect of Rif1 on the recombination processes, or else a consequence of changes to origin initiation and replication dynamics.
+Using separation-of-function mutants and tags that allow inducible degradation, we will test whether effects are due to a direct effect of Rif1 on meiotic recombination, or else a consequence of changes to origin initiation and replication dynamics.

 3) Is meiotic chromosome pairing and segregation altered in the absence of Rif1?

 Meiotic chromosome pairing largely depends on recombination, and faithful chromosome segregation requires recombination and the loading of the cohesin complex.
 Both recombination and cohesin loading sites tend to be close to efficiently activated DNA replication origins.
-We will test whether the absence of Rif1 causes changes in recombination and cohesion loading, and how this affects the viability of gametes.
+We will test whether the absence of Rif1 causes changes in recombination and cohesin distribution, and how this affects the viability of gametes.